Simmons Graduate Internship Program

 Grant Amount and Terms of Grant

 The Clark Travel-to-Collections Research Grant Program provides up to $2,400 to defray travel expenses for researchers traveling to use The Henry Ford’s transportation history collections.
-Recipients should be in residence for at least two weeks and be prepared to devote a full time effort to the research funded by the fellowship.
+Recipients should be in residence for at least two weeks and be prepared to devote full-time effort to the research funded by the fellowship.
 At least one fellowship will be awarded annually.
-View topics of past grant recipients.

 Clark Travel-to-Collections Program